 - Copying over the quizzes when doing a "Site Copy" by ticking "Tests, Surveys and Pools" when selecting "Copy Options"

-- Exporting a Blackboard test from the previous learning site, then importing it into the current learning site
+- Exporting a Blackboard test from the previous learning site, then importing it into the current learning site.

 This article focuses on the process of exporting/importing Blackboard tests between learning sites.
 Exporting a quiz allows it to be used as a template which may be more efficient than starting from scratch.
 Always review and adjust the questions after the test has been imported.
 To help you to make good judgements about a test that has been used before, an item analysis can be run from the previous unit site.
-To learn more about accessing and interpreting an item analysis see the following article: Analysing and improving Blackboard test (quiz) results
+To learn more about accessing and interpreting an item analysis see: Analysing and improving Blackboard test (quiz) results

 Review the test